murb/workbook/readme.markdown

 # Workbook

+Goal of this gem is to make working with workbooks (spreadsheets) as programmer friendly as possible.
+Not reinventing a totally new DSL or all kinds of new methodnames, but just borrowing from known concepts such as hashes and arrays (much like (Faster)CSV does)).
 Workbook is a gem that mimicks a typical spreadsheet, a bundle of sheets, bundled in a *workbook*.
 A sheet may contain one or more tables (which might  the multi table sheets of Apple Numbers or Excel ranges).
-Book, Sheet, Table and Row inherit from the base Array class, and hence walks and quacks as such.
-Values are converted to ruby native types.

-Goals of this gem:

-* [Done] No semantic DSL approach (if want to try a DSL-approach for creating sheets try [https://github.com/kellyredding/osheet/wiki](OSheet)), but instead try to stay as close to the original Ruby language as possible.
-“A 2-D array is a good basis for a table-store”.
-You should not have to learn how this plugin works.
-* [Done] Allow for standard Array and Hash operations
-* [Done] Make it easy to diff two tables
-* [Done] Make it easy to import tables, parsing values to matching ruby-types and proper unicode characters (currently XLS (`spreadsheet-gem`), CSV (`faster_csv`) and TXT (`faster_csv`) support provided)
-* Write excel files based on template-files
-* Usability over speed.

-## Hierarchy of concepts
+Basically:

 * Book
-   * Sheet
+   * Sheet (one or more)
-      * Table
+      * Table (one or more)

 Subsequently a table consists of:

 * Table
-   * Row
+   * Row (one or more)
       * Cell ( wich has may have a (shared) Format )

+Book, Sheet, Table and Row inherit from the base Array class, and hence walks and quacks as such.
+The row is extended with hashlike lookups (`row[:id]`) and writers (`row[:id]=`).
+Values are converted to ruby native types, and optional parsers can be added to improve recognition.

+In addition to offering you this plain structure it allows for importing and writing .xls and .csv files (more to come), and includes the utility to easily create an overview of the differences between two tables and read out basic cell-styling properties as css.

-## Initializing
+## The Basics

 Simply initialize a simple spreadsheet using: